-The division of powers between the centre and the provinces was effected by setting out a single list of subjects, on which the centre had exclusive power to make laws.
-The list of forty-nine central subjects incorporated in the third schedule included all important matters of state activity and important heads of revenue, guaranteeing adequate finance for the centre.
-The provinces were given power to make laws on any subject not enumerated in the exclusive central list.
-But the centre was given an overriding power of making law on any unremunerated subject, if the national interest required it in relation to the security, including the economic or financial stability of Pakistan, planning or coordination, or for the achievement of uniformity in respect of any matter in different parts of Pakistan.
-It would, therefore, seem that the centre
+The division of powers between the centre and the provinces was effected by setting out a single list of subjects, on which the centre had exclusive power to make laws.682 The list of forty-nine central subjects incorporated in the third schedule included all important matters of state activity and important heads of revenue, guaranteeing adequate finance for the centre.
+The provinces were given power to make laws on any subject not enumerated in the exclusive central list.683 But the centre was given an overriding power of making law on any unremunerated subject, if the national interest required it in relation to the security, including the economic or financial stability of Pakistan, planning or coordination, or for the achievement of uniformity in respect of any matter in different parts of Pakistan.684 It would, therefore, seem that the centre would be able to legislate on any provincial subject under the doctrine of "national interest", and the court had no power to declare such a central law as void.685

-&lt;sup>680 Fazlul Quader Chowdhury v.
+680 Fazlul Quader Chowdhury v.
 M. Abdul Hague, supra.

-&lt;sup>682 Constitution of 1962, Article 131(1) and Third Schedule.
+682 Constitution of 1962, Article 131(1) and Third Schedule.